 Thomas' Eddy Restoration Project

 The County’s work at Thomas’ Eddy proposes to reconnect the Snohomish River to the floodplain around Bob Heirman Wildlife Park, and improve or maintain opportunities for fishing, hiking and wildlife viewing while restoring critical habitat for wildlife and threatened salmon species.
-To ensure these goals are met, Snohomish County is soliciting early input on project design from the public and park users.
+To ensure these goals are met, Snohomish County solicited early input on project design from the public and park users.

 Why is Restoration Needed?